yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
 # Actionable items for Magento
-- Separate logic from output
+~ Separate logic from output
     - Venia UI versus Redux/Apollo layer
-- Allow for extensibility
+~ Allow for extensibility
     - Patterns for presentational versus
-- Especially in the checkout
+~ Especially in the checkout
+    - Patterns for payment providers
+    - Patterns for shipment providers
+    - Hooks for discounts, steps, etcetera

+---
+{state: main center middle}
+### And then the extension providers

+---
+{state: main center middle}
+### They are waiting

 ---
 {state: dark}